Last Updated: 15th December 2024

 The simplest way to compare energy prices per kWh is to run an energy price comparison at The Energy Shop.
 We'll show you a range of money-saving deals, alongside how much each could save you if you switch.

-To start your energy comparison, enter your postcode and house number above, and we'll find a deal to cut the cost of your gas and electric bills.
-You just then need to choose the deal you prefer, and we'll help you switch energy supplier and save money.
+To start your energy comparison, enter your postcode and house number above.
+We'll find a deal to cut your gas and electric bills.
+You can then choose the deal you prefer, and we'll help you switch energy suppliers and save money.

 Want to be amongst the first to be notified when more competitive energy tariffs become available?
 Enter your email address here...